mfarache/jekyll-now/_posts/2017-12-04-Deep-dive-amazon-lambdas.md

 ---
 layout: post
-title: Deep dive on amazon lambdas
+title: Deep dive and best practices on AWS  Lambdas
 tags: [ AWS, AWS Lambdas]
 ---
 The following post will attempt to go through best practices, networking and things to bear in mind while developing with AWS lambdas